MarcosMasip/PocketCats-self-contained/README.md

   - API Docs: http://127.0.0.1:8000/apidocs
 - Postgres DB: localhost:80 (mapped to container 5432)

+### What is local vs external?

+- Everything in this repo runs locally: DB (Docker), Backend (Spring Boot), Frontend (Next.js), and ML (Flask).
+- OAuth login uses GitHub OAuth (an external third‑party).
+The app redirects to GitHub for login; the rest of the stack is local.

+### Seeded data

+- The backend includes Flyway migrations that create a simple `todos` table and add a `completed` column:
+  - `backend/src/main/resources/db/migration/V1__create_todos_table.sql`
+  - `backend/src/main/resources/db/migration/V2__add_completed_to_todos.sql`
+- No other seed data is inserted by default.
+You can create todos from the UI (todo list page after login) or via the API.
+- Cat records are created via the UI interactions when uploading images (and optionally using the local ML service).

 ## Run it locally (step‑by‑step, macOS/Windows/Linux)

 Follow these steps in order.
 If you just cloned the repo, this is all you need.